Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Experimental Evaluation

 \subsection{Experiments Workflow}

 As depicted in Fig. \ref{experiment}, we design several custom cooking recipes stored in a vector database, which serves as a set of tasks for the robot manipulators to perform collaboratively.
 The recipes clearly state the required ingredients as well as the instructions to follow for successful execution.
-Among these sets of tasks, we evaluate the performance of our system on three selected tasks, including making a Vegetable Salad, a Russian Salad, and a Fruit Salad.
-The three tasks are different in nature in the sense that they require several types of actions, such as picking, placing, cutting, pouring, mixing, etc.

-When a user submits a request, the request message serves as a query that is processed through the LLM-Based Retrieval-Augmented Generation (RAG) technique.
-RAG is a method that aims to improve the quality and factuality of responses generated by large language models (LLMs) \cite{lewis2021retrievalaugmented}.
-It achieves this by augmenting the model's outputs with relevant information retrieved from external knowledge sources, in this case, a vector database.
-This helps to enhance the accuracy and factual grounding of the generated responses.

-After the RAG model produces a response, the VLM module checks the availability of all the ingredients mentioned in the recipe.
-Based on the VLM's response, the LLM module will then generate a set of steps or sub-tasks for the two robots to perform if the ingredients are available.
-Alternatively, if the ingredients are not available, the LLM module will send an instruction to the robots not to perform any further actions.
+Among these sets of tasks, we evaluate the performance of our system on three selected tasks, including making a vegetable salad, a Russian salad, and a fruit salad.
+The three tasks are different in nature in the sense that they require several types of actions, such as picking, placing, cutting, pouring, mixing, etc. When a user submits a request, it serves as a query processed through the LLM-Based Retrieval-Augmented Generation (RAG) technique \cite{lewis2021retrievalaugmented}, which enhances response quality and factuality by augmenting the language model's outputs with relevant information from external knowledge sources , in this case, a vector database.
+After the RAG model produces a response, the VLM module verifies the availability of all the ingredients mentioned in the recipe.
+Based on the VLM's response, the LLM module will then generate a list of actions for the two robots to perform if the ingredients are available.
+Alternatively, if the ingredients are not available or the request is ambiguous, no action will be performed.